 A cool shower and then off to lunch, something that Savio says, is the most family thing to do in Olaulim.
 Sitting in an open dining area, overlooking the stream, food gains a whole new epicurean meaning in these settings.
 And then the food itself: wholesome organic and fresh, cooked over traditional wood fire, typically Goan veneered with fascinating siesta, topped with Pirkko’s smiles and hospitality.
 In an instant you become a part of the family.

 I don’t think I have ever seen Goa look more beautiful, bathed in rain, the countryside is a shade of green, yellow, oranges, bright reds and blues all thrown in, commanding a unison.
-The roads are inviting, winding and wet and I am out on a bicycle, draped in my poucho, looking around for activities.
+The roads are inviting, winding and wet and I am out on a bicycle, looking around for activities.
 Men in their oversized raincoats go about the normal business; women shyly look at me and children giggle, their monsoon plays are on.
 The rain bathed, beautiful Portuguese styles houses and drizzle dappled cathedrals look more inviting than ever.
 The lovely winding hilly village streets, oh, I can trade them any day for miles and miles of boring highways.

 The entire village is a birder’s paradise, set out with your camera; every corner is a revelation, life reaching out to you with open arms from every branch, the whole village blossoming with colours.
 Go for a walk along these narrow roads, lined by greens on both sides, with magpies hovering over you and cuckoos announcing your arrival, venture out to nature, to a small hill standing tall, keeping a guard on Olaulim or just relax on a hammock by the backwaters, letting nature to extend its reach upto you – there’s so much you can do here to satiate your longing soul.